crossplane/crossplane/design/one-pager-configuration-stacks.md

   reclaimPolicy: Delete
 ```

-Other people in different namespaces can create their own instances of `EasyAWS`
+There could be several instances of `MinimalAWS` custom resource and each would
-custom resource and have their own similar environment with different names.
+have their own similar environment with resources that have different names.

 ## Technical Implementation

 ### Metadata of The Stack

-[Dependency list] has to be filled with each kind of the resource that the stack
-deploys, i.e. f the stack only deploys `RDSInstanceClass` resource, it should
-not require all AWS stack to be present.

 [UI annotations] should be present to make it easy for frontend software to process
 the stack.